-VICE PRESIDENT Harry Troché ‘19: Harrison is a sophomore on the Internal Affairs Committee, pursuing a bachelor’s degree in bioengineering with a minor in engineering entrepreneurship.
+EXECUTIVE VICE PRESIDENT Harry Troché ‘19: Harrison is a junior on the Internal Affairs Committee, pursuing a bachelor’s degree in bioengineering with a minor in engineering entrepreneurship.
 He is most interested in molecular engineering and biomechanics.
 Following graduation, he hopes to go on to either work in the biomedical device field or to pursue a career in consulting.
 Outside of the classroom, he can be found running along the Schuylkill River or sailing on the Penn sailing team.
 Harry is excited to explore the field this year with the BMES board.

-Carolina Ferrari ’19: Carolina is an international sophomore in Bioengineering who is also pursuing minors in Math and Engineering Entrepreneurship.
+Carolina Ferrari ’19: Carolina is an international junior in Bioengineering who is also pursuing minors in Math and Engineering Entrepreneurship.
 She is particularly interested on Therapeutics, Drug Delivery and Nanomedicine, but is looking forward to explore the field of Cellular/Tissue engineering.
 Outside BMES, she is involved with Wharton Latino as part of its philanthropy committee, and she also works as a research assistant in Tsourkas Lab.
 If you don’t find her preparing for a midterm, she is either running on the Schuykill River Trail, catching up on a TV series, or playing table tennis.

-Ali Marcus ‘19: Ali is a sophomore studying mechanical engineering, with minors in computer science and engineering entrepreneurship.
+Ali Marcus ‘19: Ali is a junior studying mechanical engineering, with minors in computer science and engineering entrepreneurship.
 She conducts rehabilitation robotics research at Penn Medicine, and is a member of Venus (Ultimate Frisbee club team) and the IAA.
 Ali took a gap year to live in San Diego and work at a biotech startup (alongside enjoying the Pacific, the outdoors, and vegan burritos).
 A recent wanderlust, she has been to six countries in Southeast Asia, and aspires to integrate travel throughout her career.

 MARKETING AND TECHNOLOGY